 This chain of distribution is responsible for the reasonably safe production, sale, and administration of pharmaceutical drugs and therefore may be accountable for your injuries.

 Defective Drug & Pharmaceutical Products Cases We Handle

 At Blasingame, Burch, Garrard & Ashley, P.C., we have over three decades of experience assisting victims of defective or dangerous products.
-Our firm has assisted clients with lawsuits against Johnson & Johnson when their talcum powder was shown to lead to ovarian cancer, as well as claims against Invokana and other diabetes drug manufacturers when they failed to properly report possible side effects and patients suffered kidney damage, ketoacidosis, amputation, and other complications as a result.
+Our firm has assisted clients with lawsuits against Johnson & Johnson when their talcum powder was shown to lead to ovarian cancer, as well as claims against diabetes drug manufacturers when they failed to properly report possible side effects and patients suffered kidney damage, ketoacidosis, amputation, and other complications as a result.